Reduced environmental impact

 Increased environmental & sustainability literacy

-Improved student/staff health
+Improved student/staff health and wellness

-Energy or water conservation
+Energy and/or water conservation

 Beautification of school/site

-Improved environmental/sustainability literacy
+Improved environmental & sustainability literacy

 6 years, 1 School, 100 Volunteers, 50 elementary students/future sustainers, $27,000 dollars and 1 smart robot.

 On a sunny, late September Saturday a community rallied behind the organizational efforts of the San Diego Green Building Council partnered with Balfour Beatty Construction to kick-off a 6th year of Green Apple Day of Service.
 This year, the Solana Ranch Elementary School did something quite special.
 The school’s ‘Farm Lab’, part of its STREAM program (Science, Technology, Research, Engineering, Art, Math), served as a focal point in the education of tomorrow’s sustainability leaders.
 In addition to planting 25 fruit trees, installing rain cisterns with local artist murals, erecting a perimeter fence, and constructing multiple wooden planters, the crown-jewel was the introduction of “Farmbot”, a precision farming tool used to reduce water use, energy, transportation and overall crop grow time.
 Better yet, this technological wonder was outfitted with a solar power system, making it even more sustainable.
 After installation, the students were able to apply a customized coding program, detailing sowing, watering, weed control, and harvesting instructions maximizing crop yield while minimizing resources – you know, everyday elementary school student stuff.
 The entire concept showcases a fantastic example of technology application towards manageable sustainability practices.
 This was truly a great example of community effort, combining the positive forces of education, technology and social responsibility into one sunny Saturday.